MyDigiTwinNL/FedAvg_vantage6/README.md

 ### Data pre-processing

 This algorithms works with federated datasets (registered within a vantage6 collaboration nodes) that follow the data harmonization approach defined for the MyDigiTwin infrastructure.
-The algorithm requires, on each node, to pre-process the harmonized datasets with the scripts included on the folder `preprocessing`.
+The algorithm requires, on each node, to pre-process the harmonized datasets with the scripts included on the `preprocessing` folder.
 This pre-processed CSV file is the one to be enabled on each vantage6 node.
-This pre-processing process is performed as follows:
+This pre-processing is performed as follows:

 ```bash
 python sqlite_to_csv.py <harmonized_db_path> <target_harmonized_csv_file>